-Changing Fuel Filter: See Table 4-1 for scheduled filter change.
-Change the filter if the engine lacks power.
+Replacing Fuel Filters: See Table 4-1 for scheduled fuel filter replacement.
+Replace fuel filters (Figure 4-1, 4-2 or 4-3) if the engine lacks power.

-1. Disconnect the negative (-) cable at the battery to prevent the engine from starting and close any fuel supply and return valves.

-AWARNING Accidental or remote starting can cause severe personal injury or death.
-Disconnect the negative (-) cable at the battery to prevent the engine from starting.

-- 2. Spin off the old filter with a filter wrench and dispose of it in accordance with local environmental regulations. - 3.
+- 1. Disconnect the negative (-) cable at the battery to prevent the engine from starting and close any fuel supply and return valves. - AWARNING Accidental or remote starting can cause severe personal injury or death.
+Disconnect the negative (-) cable at the battery to prevent the engine from starting. - 2.
+Spin off the old filter with a filter wrench and dispose of it in accordance with local environmental regulations. - 3.
 Clean the contact surface on the filter base, lubricate the new filter gasket and spin the new filter on hand tight. - 4.
 Prime the engine for at least 30 seconds (p.
 3-3) to fill the new filter.
 Run the genset and check for leaks.
 Tighten the filter by hand, if necessary.